Six tips for better behavioural investing

 “What investors are trying to work out is what effect that will have and whether it will be short-term or long-term.
 That is what is destabilising markets.”

-2. Investor capitulation presents an opportunity
+2. Investor capitulation could present an opportunity

 “We use what we refer to as the “psychological circle” to try to gauge the wave of emotions investors go through when managing their investments.